martinipolice/cmsc12-rpg/README.txt

-Title: [Your Game Title Here]
+Title: Reincarnated as a Devourer
 Course: CMSC 12
 Project: Terminal-based RPG
-Developer: CHARLES GIAN L. SANTOS
+Developer: Charles Satoshi
-Section: G-5L
+Section: [Insert Section Here]
 Date Started: 10/27/2025
-Python Version: Python 3.12.1
+Python Version: [Insert Version, e.g., Python 3.12.1]

 Description:
-This project is a terminal-based role-playing game (RPG) developed in Python.
-The player takes the role of a main character who can train, rest, explore, and battle monsters.
-The goal is to grow stronger and defeat the Final Boss on Day 20.

-Features:

-Start Menu with Start, Load, About, and Exit options

-Character creation and stat system

-Day-based gameplay

-Training and resting functions

-Exploration and battle mechanics

-Shop system for buying weapons and potions
+Reincarnated as a Devourer is a terminal-based RPG where you awaken in another world after death, granted the forbidden power of Devour by a mysterious goddess.
+This power lets you absorb the strength of your defeated enemies.
+You have twenty days to train, explore, and grow strong enough to face the Demon King.
+As you gain power, you uncover a tragic secret that binds the goddess and the Demon King together.
+Your final battle will decide their fate — and yours.

+Gameplay Overview:

+Train to increase your stats.

+Explore forests to battle monsters and earn gold.

+Use the Devour skill to absorb stat bonuses from victories.

+Visit the shop to buy weapons, armor, and potions.

+Rest to recover HP and advance the day.

-Save and load game progress
+Save or load your progress anytime.

-Final boss fight
+On Day 20, face the Demon King in the final battle.

+Story Summary:
+You died in your world and were reborn by a goddess who gave you the power of Devour.
+She tasks you with defeating the Demon King, a being of immense power.
+As days pass, you learn the truth — the goddess and the Demon King were once lovers, cursed by fate and time.
+You are her final creation, meant not to save the world but to set him free.
+After your victory, you awaken in a hospital, seeing a young couple who resemble them.
+You whisper, “Another world?”

 File Structure:
-main.py – Handles start menu and main flow game_functions.py – Contains daily actions and character management battle.py – Handles battle mechanics and monster fights save_load.py – Manages saving and loading game data
+main.py – Controls the start menu and main game flow. game_functions.py – Contains training, resting, exploring, shop, and status logic. battle.py – Handles turn-based combat and damage calculations. save_load.py – Manages saving and loading progress. story_events.py – Contains day-based story dialogues and scenes.
+README.txt – Project documentation.

 How to Run:

 Open a terminal in the project folder.

-Run the program using:
+Run this command:
 python main.py

+Follow on-screen instructions to play.

+Libraries Used:

+random (for stat and event randomization)

+os (for clearing the terminal screen, optional)

+Built-in Python file I/O functions for saving and loading.

+Planned Additions:

+Bonus dialogues after battles.

+Optional ending based on player choices.

+Additional story interactions during rest days.

 Notes:

-This project uses only Python’s built-in libraries, mainly random and file handling.

-The program runs entirely in the terminal.
+This project follows the CMSC 12 implementation rules:

-No external modules or GUI tools are used.
+No external libraries.

-Planned Improvements:
-[Write optional notes here once you start building, like “Add story dialogue” or “Improve UI layout.”]
+No classes (non-OOP).

+Terminal-based interface only.

+ASCII art and story flavor are optional but encouraged.